maxdetal/Motatel/README.md

 Motatel also uses standard macOS components, including:

 - `curl`
+- `tar`
 - `launchctl`
 - LaunchAgents
 - macOS media controls

-These are already part of macOS.
+These are already included with macOS.

 ---

 ## How it works

-Karabiner-Elements receives the media-key events and passes Motatel commands to a lightweight Python daemon.
+Karabiner-Elements receives media-key events and passes Motatel commands to a lightweight Python daemon.

 The daemon tracks: